vvvv/betadocs/Wiki/Devvvveloping/VVVV SDK.md

 If at some point you need/want to know more about working with git your best starting point is the <a href="http://git-scm.com/" class="extURL" target="_blank">official git website</a> with all its documentation and reference material.

 ## Fork vvvv-sdk on github
-The vvvv-sdk git repository is hosted on [http://github.com] (which is just one of many git-repository hosting services).
+The vvvv-sdk git repository is hosted on <a href="http://github.com" class="extURL" target="_blank">http://github.com</a>(which is just one of many git-repository hosting services).
 In order to be able to contribute back to that repository one day you'll have to fork it.
 Here are the steps to do so:
 * create a free account on <a href="http://github.com" class="extURL" target="_blank">github</a>
 * navigate to https://github.com/vvvv/vvvv-sdk and press the fork button (top right!).
 * if interested <a href="http://help.github.com/fork-a-repo/" class="extURL" target="_blank">read more about forking on github</a>